25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/Deployment.md

    ```

 4. Text the configurations: `sudo nginx -t`
-5. On a production server, it's important to set the `server_name` property as well to the domain name that your site will be hosted on.
+5. On a production server, it's important to set the `server_name` property as well to the domain name that your site will be hosted on
 6. Reload Nginx: `sudo nginx -s reload`

 Nginx starts up automatically when the machine boots, but Kestrel and the application have to be started manually: